W.M. 'Tiny' Zehnder Field

 W.M.
-'Tiny' Zehnder Field Airport (FAA LID: 66G) is a privately owned, public use airport located 2 miles southeast of Frankenmuth, Michigan.
+'Tiny' Zehnder Field Airport (FAA LID: 66G) is a privately owned, public use airport located 2 miles southeast of Frankenmuth, Michigan, United States.
 The airport sits on 20 acres at an elevation of 639 feet.

 Facilities and aircraft

 The airport has one runway, designated as Runway 9/27.
 It measures 2500 x 100 ft (762 x 30 m) and is made of turf.
 For the 12-month period ending December 31, 2021, the airport averages 6968 aircraft operations per year, an average of 134 per week.
 These movements consist entirely of general aviation.
-For the same time period, 34 aircraft are based at the airport, all airplanes: 33 single-engine and 1 multi-engine.
+For the same time period, 34 aircraft were based at the airport, all airplanes: 33 single-engine and 1 multi-engine.

 The airport does not have a fixed-base operator, and no fuel is available.